huseyintutan/6dof-f16/README.md

 * **FlightGear Documentation**: [https://wiki.flightgear.org/](https://wiki.flightgear.org/)
 * **WGS-84**: NIMA (2000). *Department of Defense World Geodetic System 1984*
 * **ISA Atmosphere**: ISO 2533:1975

----

-## 📄 License

-This project is provided for educational and research purposes.
-Please ensure compliance with FlightGear licensing and any third-party aircraft model licenses.

----

-## 👤 Author

-Developed for flight dynamics simulation and FlightGear integration research.

----

-**Summary:**

-This project successfully couples a Python-based dynamic simulation of an F-16 to FlightGear in real time.
-The architecture is modular, numerically stable, and expandable — suitable for control system development, state estimation research, or reinforcement learning-based flight control applications.